-While the most popular name for this powerful little pea is Chickpeas vs garbanzo beans—call it what you want—they’re a legume that packs a pretty potent protein punch.
-Chickpeas calories are just 268 for one cup, yet you get 29% of your daily protein and of this nutritious and filling high fiber food.
+Pass the power peas please!
+While the most popular name for this powerful little pea is chickpeas vs garbanzo beans—call it what you want—they’re a legume that packs a pretty potent protein punch.
+Chickpeas calories are just 268 for one cup, yet you get ~29% of your daily protein from this nutritious and filling high fiber food.

 I like to have some on hand to use for a lot of different meals and snacks.
 My favorite ways to eat chickpeas are on salads for added protein, fiber and flavor, right out of the can, freshly boiled, or roasted in the oven with spices.
 The most common type of chickpea appears round and beige, but other varieties can be black, green, or red.

 Hummus is a popular chickpea snack.

 At 15 grams of protein per cooked cup, chickpeas are known for their high protein and fiber content, making them a great source of protein for those focusing on a plant based diet.
 They also contain important vitamins and minerals known to benefit our health.

 Just one cup of cooked chickpeas contains half of the total daily fiber recommended for women and about one-third of the amount recommended for men, but we’re just getting warmed up.